gavinyork/zephyr3d/site/report/scene.api.md

 // @public (undocumented)
 export function transmittanceToSky(scope: PBInsideFunctionScope, stParams: PBShaderExp, f3Pos: PBShaderExp, f3Dir: PBShaderExp, texLut: PBShaderExp): any;

+// Warning: (ae-internal-missing-underscore) The name "uniformSphereSamples" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const uniformSphereSamples: Vector3[];

 // Warning: (ae-forgotten-export) The symbol "UnlitMaterial_base" needs to be exported by the entry point index.d.ts
 //